-- 34. Legal and compliance risk for the purposes of this paper is where the custodian fails to comply with the applicable laws, the terms of any authorisation it holds, any regulatory or industry requirements, or any contractual obligations. - 35.
-CIS assets may be at risk if a custodian breaches its legal and / or regulatory obligations, which in some cases may result in the custodian being unable to provide safekeeping services for the CIS e.g. from losing its regulatory status to provide safekeeping service or due to insolvency. - 36.
-Compliance failures can originate from a lack of knowledge of the policies and procedures (this could be from poor training, high staff turnover or a poor compliance culture), human error (simply missing steps in a procedure) or an intentional decision to not comply. - 37.
+- 37. Legal and compliance risk for the purposes of this report is where the custodian fails to comply with the applicable laws, the terms of any authorisation it holds, any regulatory or industry requirements, or any contractual obligations. - 38.
+CIS assets may be at risk if a custodian breaches its legal and/or regulatory obligations, which in some cases may result in the custodian being unable to provide custody services for the CIS e.g. from losing its regulatory status to provide custody service or due to insolvency. - 39.
+Compliance failures can originate from a lack of knowledge of the policies and procedures (this could be from poor training, high staff turnover or a poor compliance culture), human error (simply missing steps in a procedure) or an intentional decision to not comply. - 40.
 Breaches of legal and regulatory obligations and compliance failures could jeopardise the safety of CIS assets and cause serious disruptions to the custodial arrangements.

-Country risk
+C. Country risk

-38. Where assets are held in foreign jurisdictions, there may be specific country risks that should be taken into account e.g. the effectiveness of the local regulatory regime, whether a judgement can be enforced effectively and other factors that may make it difficult to repatriate CIS assets i.e., language barriers, time zones, lack of direct oversight and political uncertainty that may impact the safekeeping of CIS assets.
+41. Where assets are held in foreign jurisdictions, there may be specific country risks that should be taken into account e.g. the effectiveness of the local regulatory regime, whether a judgement can be enforced effectively and other factors that may make it difficult to repatriate CIS assets i.e., language barriers, time zones, lack of direct oversight and political uncertainty that may impact the custody of CIS assets.

-Concentration risk
+D. Concentration risk

-39. A potential concentration risk was identified by some respondents to the survey as a key risk in the custodian business in their jurisdiction.
-Concentration risk may arise if all CIS assets are held by a single custodian or at a single physical location.
-The provision of asset safekeeping services is already highly concentrated and the industry continues to consolidate.
-With the global economy becoming more interconnected, a few large custodians are holding a significant portion of CIS assets globally.
+42. Concentration risk may arise if CIS assets are held by a few custodians.
+The provision of custody services is already concentrated among global banks and if the industry consolidates and if the global economy becomes more interconnected, there is a potential for a few large custodians to hold a significant portion of CIS assets globally.

-Counterparty risk
+E. Counterparty risk

-40. Typically where cash is placed on deposit with a custodian also in the capacity of a deposit taking institution, the CIS is exposed to the credit risk of that custodian insofar as the cash deposit is concerned, and there is a risk that the custodian may default if it becomes insolvent.
+43. Typically where cash is placed on deposit with a custodian also in the capacity of a deposit taking institution, the CIS is exposed to the credit risk of that custodian insofar as the cash deposit is concerned, and there is a risk that the custodian may default if it becomes insolvent.

-Reputational risk
+F. Reputational risk

-41. The crystallisation of any of the above-mentioned risks can have an adverse impact on the reputation of those involved in the custody arrangement particularly the custodian and the responsible entity.
+44. The crystallisation of any of the above-mentioned risks can have an adverse impact on the reputation of those involved in the custody arrangement particularly the custodian and the responsible entity.
 Reputational damage could trigger a loss of investor confidence and increased redemption at the CIS or litigation against the CIS, responsible entity or custodian.